 Study: Combined Sewer Systems Face Increased Flood Risk

-Combined sewer systems collect stormwater and sewage using the same pipes, discharging their contents at treatment .
+Combined sewer systems collect stormwater and sewage using the same pipes, discharging their contents at wastewater treatment plants.
 “But the pipes can only convey a certain amount of flow.
 During wet weather events, to avoid inundating the wastewater treatment plants some portion of the flow still overflows into the natural water bodies through features known as combined sewer overflows – or CSOs.”

 Read More